airshipit/deckhand/doc/design.md

 document in the `region` layer could insert data from a document in the `site` layer.

-Here is a sample set of documents demonstrating subistution:
+Here is a sample set of documents demonstrating substitution:

 ```yaml
 ---